702573N/Obsidian-Tasks-Timeline/README.md

 ---

 ## Kanban Support
 This fork adds support for Kanban date format: `@{2023-12-25}` as well as cleaning up Kanban cards that appear on the timeline.
-Previously that time would display on the timeline as "@@{1:00 PM}", this has been tweaked to simply display as "@ 1:00PM".
+Previously that time would display on the timeline as "@@{1:00 PM}", this has been tweaked to simply display as "at 1:00PM".

 ---